oliuz/teamwork/README.md

 php artisan make:teamwork
 ```

-This command will create all views, routes and controllers to make your new project team-ready.
+This command will create all views, routes, model and controllers to make your new project team-ready.

 Out of the box, the following parts will be created for you:

 * Team listing
 * Team creation / editing / deletion
 * Invite new members to teams
+* Team model

 Imagine it as a the `make:auth` command for Teamwork.